sharetribe/flex-docs/src/docs/references/extended-data/index.md

 API resources.
 The values for the keys can be any valid JSON values, including a JSON object (hash).
 This provides API clients with the capability to store arbitrary structured data for the supported resource types.
-Via search schema we also support querying/filtering by the extended data for some value types.
+Via search schema we also support querying, filtering, and sorting by extended data for some value types.

 ## Types of extended data